Webinative/dockerise-django/docs/part_2.md

 ## Debugging requests and responses

 As web application developers, our work revolves around requests and responses.
 Django Debug Toolbar is a handy set of panels displayed in-browser that provide various debug information about the current request/response.
-This includes the executed SQL queries, loaded template folders, rendered templates, served static files and so on.
+The toolbar includes information about the executed SQL queries, loaded template folders, rendered templates, served static files and so on.

 ### Install django-debug-toolbar